Avinava/vscode-dev-pack-salesforce/README.md

 ## Automatic Package Detection and Installation

-Dev Pack for Salesforce automatically detects and prompts you to install the following required npm packages if they are not already installed:
+The Dev Pack for Salesforce simplifies and automates the setup of your developer environment.
+Upon installation, the pack automatically detects and installs required npm packages, as long as Node.js is installed in your system.
+The required npm packages include:

 - `@salesforce/cli`
 - `prettier`